Skip to main content

 Can I Sue the Police for Excessive Force?

-Yes, but you face an uphill battle.
-You can sue the police officers themselves who used excessive force.
-In some situations, you can sue the law enforcement officers' supervisor for their subordinate's conduct.
-And you also may be able to bring a claim against the municipality itself if it has a policy or custom that caused the use of excessive force.
-But civil rights cases involving police brutality or other police misconduct can be very complicated and hard to win.
+You may also be able to bring a claim against a municipality if it has a policy or custom that caused the use of excessive force.
+However, civil rights cases involving police brutality or other police misconduct can be complicated and hard to win.

-What Is “Excessive Force"?
+What Is Excessive Force?

-The use of excessive force is a violation of the Fourth Amendment's prohibition on unreasonable searches and seizures and, in some cases, the Eighth Amendment's prohibition on cruel and unusual punishment.
+The use of excessive force violates the Fourth Amendment's prohibition on unreasonable searches and seizures.

 • The severity of the crime at issue

-• Whether you were actively resisting arrest
+• Whether the victim was actively resisting arrest

-• Whether you were attempting to flee
+• Whether the victim was attempting to flee

 • The duration of the officer's action